There are many factors that contribute to loss of muscle mass, or muscle atrophy, including age, sleep, diet and exercise.

 Ageing is something that as yet, cannot be avoided.
-However studies have shown that the process of sarcopenia can be delayed through consistent exercise starting from a young age.
-It won’t stop it all together, but it will help prolong your muscles vitality and strength.
+However, studies have shown that the process of sarcopenia can be delayed through consistent exercise starting from a young age.
+It won't stop it altogether, but it will help prolong your muscles vitality and strength.

 Another contributing factor is one that often gets overlooked.
 Sleep is an integral part of muscle growth and repair.